chobolife/study_english/bread_barbershop/Season_1/14_Tea_Master.md

 - I spent all my money on this stupid set.
 This tastes like garbage.
 - What's this?
 That magical smell.
 Huh?
 - Master Bread, wait!
 NO!
-- Misty so good.
+- Misty.
+So good.
 Brings me back to my days of the English countryside.
-- I've done for I'm done.
+- I've done for.
+I'm done.
 - Wilk, this tea is phenomenal.
 I've never tasted anything quite so good.
 - Wait, really? you know it.
 - It's royal milk tea.
 No, more like royal Wilk tea.